gopasspw/gopass/docs/hooks.md

 But in fact it would be run twice: Once on `gopass rm foo` and once on `gopass rm some-other-entry`, i.e. hooks would reenter themselves when they try to use `gopass` internally.

-Since most users would find this confusing `gopass` do not do this by default.
-However if you really need to allow reentrant hooks you currently have one workaround:
+Since most users would find this confusing, `gopass` does not do this by default.
+However, if you really need to allow reentrant hooks you currently have one workaround:

 * You can `unset` the `GOPASS_HOOK` environment variable in your hook before running `gopass` internally.